JetC0918/Data-Analytics-with-the-Google-Stack/README.md

-# Learn Data Analytics with Google Stack
+# Data Analytics with Google Stack

 This repository includes data analytics by building projects using various free Google services.